GardensKeukenhof GardensStatistics

 Keukenhof added its new entrance between 2015-2017

-Keukenhof Historic Entrance Prices
+Historic Keukenhof Ticket Prices

-In 2025, an entrance ticket to Keukenhof costs 20.00 for adults, €9.00 for children 4-17.
+In 2026, an entrance ticket to Keukenhof is 21.00 for adults, €10.00 for children 4-17.
 Free entry for children 0-3.

 Let’s look back at some historic entry prices for Keukenhof.
 Bear in mind that prior to 2002 the Dutch Guilder (f,-) was used.
 We will give the equivalent price in euros but we won’t account for inflation – which is the main reason for the price increases.